 Most people living on the income they earn each month.
 So the paychecks they get in September are what they use to pay September’s bills.

-Instead, I like to always budget ahead.
-So the money that goes into my bank account in September doesn’t get transferred to my personal checking as my “paycheck” until the following month.
+Instead, I like to always budget one month ahead.
+So the money that goes into my bank account in September doesn’t get transferred to my personal checking as my “paycheck” until the next month.

 That way, before October hits, I know exactly how much money I have available.